sanyi0411/Raspberry_pi_tutorials/C++/Comprehensive CMake Tutorial/README.md

     `-CMakeLists.txt
 ```

-- Each folder you are using should have it's CMakeLists.tx file
+- Each folder you are using should have it's CMakeLists.txt file

 The root CMakeLists.txt:
 ```